msanterre/awssh/README.md

 Saving: test-1
 ```

-*awssh* makes some assumptions on the type of instance you start, so the default name of your instance will be `ubuntu`, which is the default login for ubuntu type machines.
+*awssh* makes some assumptions on the type of instance you start.
+The default name of your instance will be `ubuntu`, which is the default login for ubuntu type machines.
 (Support for other types will be added upon request)

 Now to connect to your instance:
 ```